alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/_index.md

 | Historical API calls    | 200/min     | Unlimited |

-The **Basic plan** consists of data from IEX (Investors Exchange LLC).
+The **Free plan** consists of data from IEX (Investors Exchange LLC).

-For the **Pro plan**, we receive direct feeds from the CTA (administered by NYSE) and UTP (administered by Nasdaq) SIPs.
+For the **Unlimited plan**, we receive direct feeds from the CTA (administered by NYSE) and UTP (administered by Nasdaq) SIPs.
 These 2 feeds combined offer 100% market volume.

 ## Exchanges